Maldives jails two journalists for reporting on president’s alleged affair

 Editors on trial

-Two editors at Adhadhu, Hussain Fiyaz Moosa and Hassan Mohamed, also face charges of “qazf”, the false accusation of adultery or unlawful sexual intercourse under Islamic law, which carries a prison sentence of up to one year and seven months and up to 80 lashes.
+Two editors at Adhadhu, Hussain Fiyaz Moosa and Hassan Mohamed, also face charges of “qazf”, the false accusation of adultery or unlawful sexual intercourse under Islamic law.
+The offence carries a prison sentence of up to one year and seven months and up to 80 lashes.

 Their trial began behind closed doors in Male on Wednesday.